 My urologist pointed out to me that kidney failure is the biggest killer of people with spinal cord injuries as a result of repeated urinary tract infections which became untreatable as a result of repetitive use of antibiotics.

-About two years ago I developed an infection, the bacteria being pseudomonas.
-Antibiotics did not work and the decision was made to not use any more, live with it and hope it didn’t get into my bloodstream.
+About two years ago I developed an infection, the bacteria being Pseudomonas.
+Antibiotics did not work and the decision was made to not use any more, live with it and hope it didn't get into my bloodstream.

 Within a few weeks the urinary tract infection cleared up.

 I have barely had any symptoms since, and when I do I just use the Uribiotic for a couple of days and symptoms clear up.
-No side effects and no worries about the tablets not working.
+No side effects and no worries about the capsules not working.

 I am a skeptic and honestly didn't think this would work when I tried it, but it does.
 If I didn't find out about it, I hate to think where I would be now.